CraftingSoftware/practical01/README.md

 ### Fixing Additional Bugs

 When you run `sort.py` again, you will notice that it still does not produce the expected output.
 Please track down and fix an additional bug in `sort.py`.
 You may need to refer to the Python documentation on [`sys.argv`](https://docs.python.org/3/library/sys.html?highlight=argv#sys.argv) and the [`enumerate`](https://docs.python.org/3/library/functions.html?highlight=enumerate#enumerate) built-in function.
-As you are fixing these bugs, do not yet perform any Git actions in your IDE.
+As you are fixing bugs, do not yet perform any Git actions in your IDE.

-Once you have completed the bug fixes, open the version control feature in your IDE and click on `sort.py` in the list of unstaged changes to see the diff.
-Notice that `sort.py` contains two hunks, or groups of differing lines--one per bug fix.
-You may be tempted to stage the entire file and create a commit with the message "Fix bugs".
+Once you have completed one bug fix, open the version control feature in your IDE and click on `sort.py` in the list of unstaged changes to see the diff.
+You should see that `sort.py` contains one hunk, or one group of differing lines.
+You should commit one change (hunk) at a time to keep each commit small and focused.
+If you find additional bugs, you may be tempted to stage the entire file and create a commit with the message "Fix bugs".
 However, if you want to revert one of these bug fixes in the future, creating a "Fix bugs" commit would first make it difficult to locate the commit with the bug fix you want to revert and then impossible to `git revert` the one bug fix without reverting the other.

-Instead, you should commit the two hunks in two separate commits to keep each commit small and focused.
 In both IDEs, you can select a hunk by highlighting it.
 In Visual Studio Code, you can stage the selected hunk by right-clicking, then clicking the "Stage Selected Ranges" item in the menu that appears.
 In Atom, you can stage the selected hunk by clicking the "Stage Selection" button.

 For each hunk, please write a commit message that abides by [the seven rules of a great Git commit message](https://cbea.ms/git-commit/) and that describes the change and why it was made.
 Then, create a commit.
-You should have created two commits in this step.
+You should have created at least one commit in this step.

 ### Adding a Feature